Billing Services for Specialty Nurses.

 - AR Aging Analysis – velocity of payments per payor and CPT, respectively

 Minimize Medical Claim Denials

-Based on our experience working with physicians and healthcare organizations, we understand that the revenue cycle success starts at the patient registration and continues throughout the claims cycle.
-Accuracy of patient demographics and financial information upfront results in reduced denials, fewer rejected claims, and fewer returned statements.
+Based on our experience working with physicians and healthcare organizations, we understand that the revenue cycle success starts at patient registration and continues throughout the claims cycle.
+Accuracy of patient demographics and financial information upfront results in reduced denials, fewer rejected claims, and more occasional returned statements.
 Claim cleanliness is the critical component that stops the denial from origination, and the following parameters impact it: